shaowei-su/Python-Computing-Acceleration/TutorialForWhile.md

     b->b_handler = handler; // CSC253: where to jump to find the instruction index after while loop }
 ```
+ If the number of blocks reaches the maximum then one error message will be printed out.
+Here the size of `CO_MAXBLOCKS`(max number of static block nested within a function)is defined as 20 in `code.h` file.
 By increasing the number of `f_iblock` by one, the PyTryblock we created will be stored in the block stack of the PyFrameObject.

 ##The general procedure of while loop